UnaryLab/CryptOracle/additive-model/README.md

 CryptOracle Additive Model README

 This module estimates application performance for a specified metric using an analytic performance model based on primitive profiling results.
-It also optionally compares estimated performance against actual profiling
+It also optionally compares estimated performance against actual profiling.

 Key Features:
     - Estimation of application performance using primitive operation benchmarks